emads22/Data-Architect/README.md

    - Specify dataset fields, formats, examples, and the number of samples.

 2. **Generate and Customize**:
-   - Use `data_architect.ipynb` for general customization.
+   - Use `datasynth.ipynb` for general customization.
-   - Use `data_architect_multishot.ipynb` to provide multiple examples and refine dataset generation.
+   - Use `datasynth_multishot.ipynb` to provide multiple examples and refine dataset generation.

 3. **Export and Save**:
    - Copy the dataset directly from the Gradio interface.